Cannellini Bean Salad with Mint

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Cannellini Beans in Mint Marinade with low-glycemic beans would be great for any phase of the South Beach Diet but be sure to limit serving size for Phase One.
+This salad that’s made with low-glycemic beans would be great for any phase of the original South Beach Diet but be sure to limit serving size for Phase One.
 This is too high in carbs for a low-carb diet plan.

 Find More Recipes Like This One:

 Check out Salad Recipes for more ideas for summer salads!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.